-Executive Director of Auxiliary Operations Michael A. Sacco, M.S.
+Executive Director of Auxiliary Operations Michael A. Sacco, Ed.D.

-Director of the Center for Student Formation Ines M. Maturana Sendoya, M.Ed.
+Executive Director for the Center for Student Formation and First Year

+Experience

+Michael Davidson, S.J., M.A., M.Ed.

 Director of the Thea Bowman AHANA and Intercultural Center Brian Smith, M.B.A.